-The subject of the female figure is an artistic tradition which indicates the historic value of beauty and fertility.
+The subject of the female figure is an artistic tradition which symbolises the historic value of beauty and fertility.
 In this series, I explore the female nude figure through a collection of photographs in the studio and on location.

 Nude female figures represented in art can be found as early as the Upper Palaeolithic era – the last Stone Age period.
 Similar images which represent fertility deities, gods and goddesses in Babylonian and Ancient Egyptian art were precursors to the works of Western antiquity.
 Other notable traditions of artistic nude representations can be found in India and Japan: in particular, traditional Hindu temple sculptures and cave paintings -some very explicit- indicate the value of sexuality; a reveal a culture where partial or complete nudity was common in everyday life.